-For truckers and last mile operators, the pandemic was far from business as usual.
-The threat of contracting the coronavirus changed the way consumers shopped.
+For truckers and last mile operators, the past few years have been particularly challenging.
+The threat of contracting the coronavirus changed the way consumers shopped for good.
 Retailers who once made more profits through their brick and mortar stores all of a sudden had to deliver more online orders than they were used to, and those deliveries had to be carried out with new rules and restrictions.

-Driver shortages, increasing order volumes, and other challenges brought by the pandemic all served as great wake-up calls for shippers and carriers last year, with businesses looking closely at their workflows and processes and evaluating how to improve their operations.
+Driver shortages, increasing order volumes, and lingering challenges brought by the pandemic all served as great wake-up calls for shippers and carriers the last few years, with businesses looking closely at their workflows and processes and evaluating how to improve their operations.

 Of course, it’s hard to know the best path forward when things are still in flux.
 How do you evaluate business models and invest in new technologies when no one knows what’s coming down the pike?
 How do you undertake a digital transformation when you can hardly keep up with new challenges and increasing consumer demands?

 There’s no one-size-fits-all approach, but there is one thing that’s going to be a crucial investment for everyone in the logistics space going forward: visibility.
 Last mile visibility is key to improving delivery times, responding appropriately and quickly to the unexpected, and satisfying consumer demands.
 These have always been necessities, but in 2023 they’re going to be more important than ever.